coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 \end{pmatrix}
 $$

 with user-selectable precision, where $a$ and $b$ are elements of $R$, and $z^*$ represents the [complex conjugate](https://en.wikipedia.org/wiki/Complex_conjugate) of $z$.
-If we can write this matrix, then we can use Kliuchnikov-Maslov-Mosca to write it in terms of Clifford+T. And if we can do _that_, then we can write any program with parametric $\mathrm{RZ}\_\theta$ operators into an equivalent one (up to user-specified precision, at least) using only discrete operators.
+If we can write this matrix, then we can use Kliuchnikov-Maslov-Mosca to write it in terms of Clifford+T. And if we can do _that_, then we can write any program with parametric $\mathrm{RZ}\_\theta$ operations into an equivalent one (up to user-specified precision, at least) using only discrete operations.

 Selinger succeeds at solving this problem, by turning that matrix problem into a [Diophantine equation](https://en.wikipedia.org/wiki/Diophantine_equation) that has to be solved over a specific number ring, and coming up with an algorithm to solve that.

-Since the two-qubit operators of usual interest are already discrete (like `CNOT`, `CZ`, etc.), this would make a fully discretized native gate set, so long as quantum computer implementers could supply the Clifford+T set as native operations.
+Since the two-qubit operations of usual interest are already discrete (like `CNOT`, `CZ`, etc.), this would make a fully discretized native operation set, so long as quantum computer implementers could supply the Clifford+T set as native operations.

 Already, even without the gory details of _how_ to find the approximating matrix, we see we're in for quite a ride.
 There's a lot of machinery we'll need, but one piece that sticks out is the need to do arithmetic over the ring $\mathbb{Z}[\frac{1}{\sqrt{2}},i]$.
 If we let $\omega:=(1+i)/\sqrt{2}$, then with a bit of exercise, we can see that elements of $\mathbb{Z}[\frac{1}{\sqrt{2}},i]$ all take the following canonical form:
 $$